-They are so sweet, juicy, and there’s nothing better on a warm fall day then enjoying biting into one and having peach juice dribble down your chin.
+I love peaches.
+They are so sweet, juicy, and there’s nothing better on a warm fall day than enjoying biting into one and having peach juice dribble down your chin.

-- Dehydrating peaches is a great way to have them for quick snacks.
+Dehydrating is a great way to preserve peaches and have them for quick snacks.
 Dehydrated peaches are great for mixing in granola, trail mix, or packing up for camping or hiking.

 - Follow the above directions to peel and pit the peaches.
 Leaving the skin on can cause them to get bitter or tough.

-- Cut into equal sized slices and place in a large bowl.
+- Cut into equal-sized slices and place in a large bowl.

 - Lay the peaches in a single layer on your dehydrator sheet and turn on medium.

 - Dehydrate for 24-26 hours until the peaches bend, but are still dry all the way through.

 - Store in a tightly covered container for up to a year.